 (b) Disbursement of Financial Aid Funds.
 Financial aid awards other than work-study awards are credited to the studentís account and pay tuition, fees, and books.
 Any balances are refunded to the student.
 The Collegeís work-study funds are distributed through its payroll system.

-Students receiving Title IV funds, who withdraw from their course(s) prior to the 60% point of completion, will be required to return the unearned portion of the Title IV funds (See B.3.05, above).
+(c) Repayment of Title IV Funds.
+Students receiving Title IV funds, who withdraw from a course before the 60 percent point of completion, must return the unearned portion of the Title IV funds.

 (d) Financial Aid Probation and Suspension.
 Students must meet certain academic progress standards to remain eligible for the Collegeís financial aid programs.
 Students who do not make satisfactory academic progress will be placed on financial aid warning, probation, or suspension.

 A student placed on financial aid suspension who wants to appeal the suspension shall complete and submit an appeal form to the appropriate College official.

 The College must provide the student with a written decision regarding the studentís appeal and provide any remaining appeals remaining available.

 Any person who embezzles, misapplies, steals, or obtains funds by intentional misrepresentation, false statement, or forgery, commits fraud.
 A person who does not refund any owed funds, assets, or property received under Title IV commits theft and conversion.
 A person committing fraud can be penalized and fined under federal law.
 A person committing theft and conversion can be penalized, fined, and sued under Texas law.